Faversham Oyster Fishery Company Bill [HL] 2015-16 to 2016-17

-House of Lords: The Bill's next stage is Third Reading.
-No date has yet been set for that.
+House of Lords: The Bill was read a third time without debate on 12 January 2017.
 The Bill was considered by an Unopposed Bill Committee and was reported with amendments on 1 November 2016 (see the link on the left hand side of this page).
 On 1 March 2016 the Bill was found to have complied with the Wharncliffe Standing Orders (certain companies must comply with SOs 62-65 before being considered by a committee).

 The Bill received a second reading (without debate) on 10 February 2016.